How Your Eyes Work

 The retina is located in the back.
 It is a thin layer of tissue that contains millions of tiny light-sensing nerve cells.
 These nerve cells are called rods and cones because of their distinct shapes.
 The retina is the innermost layer that makes up your eye.

 There are millions of these light-sensitive cells in the retina.
-Rods are used for monochromatic vision, and help detect motion in dim light situations, or at night.
+Rods are used for monochromatic vision and help detect motion in dim light situations, or at night.
 They also provide our peripheral vision.

 Ok, So Then, How Does Your Eye Work?

 All of these components of your eye work together to transmit 10 million bits of information to your brain every second.
 The images are also sent to your brain backward and upside down, and translated there.
 Even with a diagram, there are many other components that make up the eye and therefore many things that can go wrong.
-If you have questions about how your eye works or issues you may be experiencing with your eyesight, contact us today.
+If you have questions about how your eyes work or issues you may be experiencing with your eyesight, contact us today.